unfa/irc2png/README.md

 ## How to use it?

 1. Replace the irc.txt file with your IRC log (just messages copied fram an IRC chat).
+I've attached my original IRC log file that I created this tool for.
+You can use it to test if it works and to customize your `chat.svg` template.

 2. Run the `irc2png.sh` script in the same directory.